ksarkies/XBee-Acquisition/gEDA-XBee/README.md

 This board is similar to the above but analogue input is taken to the XBee as the ATTiny4313 doesn't have analogue capability.

+The [firmware](https://github.com/ksarkies/XBee-Acquisition/tree/master/XBee-node-example-M168) for ATMega48 series is provided for a test transmission.

 K. Sarkies
 24 July 2014